Shagshag/prestashop-documentation/LinkCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Link.php line 39
+* This property is defined in [classes/Link.php line 39](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Link.php#39)

 Methods